AshutoshDash1999/WhatsApp-link-scrapping/README.md

 # WhatsApp-link-scrapper

-This repo is for scrapping link from WhatsApp contact.
+This repo is for scrapping all links shared to WhatsApp contact.

 Make sure you have good internet connection.